2009 NBA Finals: Orlando Magic

-The Magic were overlooked by many to even reach the Eastern Conference finals, as they played in the shadows of the #1-seeded Cleveland Cavaliers, led by regular-season MVP LeBron James, and defending champion #2-seed Boston Celtics.
+The Magic were overlooked by many to even reach the Eastern Conference finals, as they played in the shadows of the #1-seeded Cleveland Cavaliers, led by regular-season MVP LeBron James, and defending champion #2-seed Boston Celtics, though without star forward Kevin Garnett since February 19 due to an ACL injury.
 However, after dispatching the Philadelphia 76ers in six games, the Magic stunned the Celtics by winning Game 7 in Boston.
 The Celtics were previously 32–0 when leading a series 3–2, and 17–3 previously in Game 7s at home.
 Orlando assistant coach Patrick Ewing had publicly "guaranteed" that Orlando would win Game 7.

 In the next round, Orlando was given little chance by many to defeat the top-seeded Cleveland Cavaliers, but a combination of three-point shooting and the inside presence of Dwight Howard created a matchup nightmare for Cleveland on defense, and Orlando ultimately won in six games.
 In Game 6, Howard's stellar performance with 40 points and 14 rebounds helped the franchise earn its second all-time Finals appearance and its first Finals appearance since 1995, where a Shaquille O'Neal and Penny Hardaway-led Magic were swept by the Hakeem Olajuwon and Clyde Drexler-led Houston Rockets.